Sagrada Familia Towers: Ultimate Visit Guide (2023)

 The Passion Towers, while overlooking more greenery, offers a different perspective as you observe the unique rooftop of the Sagrada Familia Schools.
 You’ll also spot the Agbar Tower, Olympic Village towers, the Cathedral towers in the Gothic Quarter, and Montjuic Hill.

 Personally, I find these views a bit more exciting, so I favor the Passion Towers for sightseeing.
+You can check here if there are still tickets available for the Passion Towers (or the Nativity Towers, for that matter!) on the day you plan to visit the Sagrada Familia.

 But hey, regardless of which tower you choose, both offer great views of the central towers’ construction and the fruit pinnacles adorning the church’s sides.
 So, it really comes down to what kind of view and architectural experience you’re after.